 Who our service is for

-b) Children and young people (6 months to 16 years) with hemiplegia (movement difficulties on one side of the body) where their hand movement impacts what they need or would like to do in their daily life activities.
+We offer programmes for:children and young people (6 months to 16 years) with, or at risk of hemiplegia (movement difficulties on one side of the body) where their hand or arm movement impacts what they need or would like to do in their daily life activities.
 This might be due to cerebral palsy, or an acquired brain injury (such as stroke).

 - The programmes are intense.
 You and your child need to feel motivated and be able to take part in a programme that can disrupt family routines.
 At your first appointment, we will discuss the demands of the programme for you, as parents delivering the therapy, and for your child.
 For a programme concentrating on arm and hand function, children will need to sit at a table for the play-based activities.

 - Ideally, the local occupational therapy or physiotherapy service is able to:

 a) come to a single, joint goal-setting appointment at our hospital (either face-to-face or virtually)

 We will decide if an intensive programme is suitable for your child by discussing this with you, your child and local therapy teams.
 We will complete a detailed assessment of your child.

 Types of rehabilitation